frazenshtein/fastcd/README.md

 while the previous path (OLDPWD) will be the second.
 Previous path is selected by default.
 Thus fastcd (j) + enter is equivalent to "cd -".

+Type 'j -l' to list shortcuts and directories to which they point.

 ### Example